cookcb/node-authentication/README.md

-# node authentication
+# Node Authentication
-Basic username and password authentication using node, postgres and react
+Basic username and password authentication using Node, Passport.js PostgreSQL and react

-## Tools / Frameworks used
+### Tools / Frameworks used
--Node
--NPM
--PostgresSQL
+- Node
+- Express
+- NPM
+- PostgresSQL
+- Passport.js

-## Setup / Use
+### Setup / Use
 1. Clone this repository into a folder of your choice
 2. Open the your terminal / command line tool and run "npm install" to bring in the neccesary modules / packages
 3. (Assuming PostgresSQL is installed) run the command "node createtable.js" to create the users table for the project.